benko/ocp4-lab-deployment/README.md

     This will kill any existing disk image in VM provisioning playbooks and force them to be recreated from scratch.

-N.B.: add something about default gateway and why it needs to be broken.
+TODO: add something about default gateway and why it needs to be broken, but not with OpenVPN.

 ### Useful Tags